-This section describes the registered PNNL Sequim Campus emission unit operations during CY 2020.
+This section describes the registered PNNL-Sequim Campus emission unit operations during CY 2022.
 Information regarding the radionuclides of concern, emission rates, and emission unit physical characteristics are described.
+All emissions are assumed to be released from a single, Central Campus location (Figure 2.1).